 6. Be fair.

 It’s easy to point out flaws or imperfections when you’re on the outside of a problem looking in.
-Remember that when it comes to solving social justice problems – and a nonprofit’s capacity to do this – the answer isn’t always as simple as it seems.
+Reserve your judgment and remember that when it comes to solving social justice issues, the answers aren’t always as simple as they seem.
+Otherwise, nonprofits would’ve figured it out years ago!

 7. Be timely.